adkelley/purescript-gas-starter/README.md

 ## Prerequisites
 You should have already downloaded the tools needed to start a new project in PureScript.
 You will at least need the build tool and package manager, [spago](https://github.com/purescript/spago) and the purescript compiler [purs](https://github.com/purescript/purescript).
+See [Recommended tooling for PureScript in 2020](https://discourse.purescript.org/t/recommended-tooling-for-purescript-in-2020/1615)

 You should know and understand how to create and run a Google Apps Script.
-If you haven't built a Google Apps Script, then stop here and go through Google's official [tutorials](https://developers.google.com/apps-script/articles/tutorials).
+If you haven't built a Google Apps Script before, then stop here and go through Google's official [tutorials](https://developers.google.com/apps-script/articles/tutorials).
 I also highly recommend the video tutorial [series](https://www.youtube.com/watch?v=aPJ-2U45BpA&list=PLv9Pf9aNgemv62NNC5bXLR0CzeaIj5bcw) from 'Learn Google Spreadsheets'.

 ## Getting Started
-If this is your first time using this template, then I suggest you try building it using the default source files, which reads a cell 'A1' from an active Google Spreadsheetand logs its value to the console.
+If this is your first time using this template, then I suggest you try building it using the default source files.
 This way you can be confident that you understand the steps necessary to build and run a script using Google's command line interface [cllasp](https://developers.google.com/apps-script/guides/clasp).
+The source file, `Main.purs` reads a cell 'A1' from an active Google Spreadsheet and logs its value to the console.

-Once you've satisfied the prerequisites above then first, check out the `package.json` scripts to better understand what's happening during the following steps:
+Once you've satisfied the prerequisites above then be sure to check out the `package.json` scripts to better understand what's happening during the following steps:

 1. Install the dependencies: `yarn install && spago install`
 2. Login into clasp: `npx clasp login`